 Standard Subway Tile Sizes and Their Impact

-While subway tiles come in a variety of sizes, three standard options dominate the market: 3”x6”, 4”x8”, and 6”x12”.
-Each size offers unique advantages and considerations for your backsplash design.
+Subway tiles come in a range of sizes, but three standard dimensions dominate the market: 3”x6”, 4”x8”, and 6”x12”.
+Each size offers distinct advantages, making them suitable for a variety of kitchen backsplash designs.

 3”x6”